These red bumps with a white center form when clogged hair follicles become inflamed. Pimples can become infected when bacteria get inside.

 Applying a cold compress to a lip pimple can help relieve swelling and redness — and make your pimple less noticeable.
 A cold compress is also an effective way to relieve pain.

-Hold a cold compress against your pimple for one minute twice a day to help reduce inflammation.
+Hold a cold compress against your pimple for 1 minute twice a day to help reduce inflammation.
 Repeat as needed if your pimple is painful.

 A heating compress applied twice a day can help draw out the oil or debris that’s clogging the follicle.
 If infected, the compress can also help drain the pus, which will reduce pain and redness.